Table of Contents

 (I) - Authority

 This publication is issued under the authority of the Minister of Veterans Affairs Canada in compliance with subsection 35(2) of the Pension Act R.S.C.
 1985, c.
-P-6 and subsection 51(1) of the Canadian Forces Members and Veterans Re-establishment and Compensation Act, which reads as follows:
+P-6 and subsection 51(1) of the Veterans Well-being Act, which reads as follows:

 "The assessment of the extent of a disability shall be based on the instructions and a Table of Disabilities to be made by the Minister for the guidance of persons making those assessments."